andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 * Due to losses they suffered on the road and the threat of the Devil in Castle Ravenloft, the refugees are unwilling to risk the journey back home, instead hoping to wait until the Baron sees reason and allows them to enter the walls.
 * Roughly one-quarter of the refugees have become addicted to "dream pastries," a foodstuff sold by the peddler Morgantha.
 These refugees seek an escape from the misery and despair of their situation.
 Those who eat a dream pastry fall into a trance as described in <span class="citation">Dream Pastries (p.
 125)</span>.

 The refugees are lost in despair.
-Many are cold toward Ireena, and all are unwilling to accept her offers of help.
+Many are cold toward Iván, and all are unwilling to accept her offers of help.
 Some blame her, as well as Ismark "the Lesser" and the late Burgomaster of Barovia, for their failure to protect them from Strahd's awakening and invasion.
-Others recall a superstition that red-haired Barovian woman bring misfortune, and suggest that Ireena herself has brought a curse upon their people.
+Others recall a superstition that red-haired Barovian woman bring misfortune, and suggest that Iván herself has brought a curse upon their people.
 None have any wish to deal with her further.

-Following her interaction with the refugees, Ireena is enraged by the Baron's callousness, and vows to make her best efforts to secure entry for the refugees into Vallaki.
+Following her interaction with the refugees, Iván is enraged by the Baron's callousness, and vows to make her best efforts to secure entry for the refugees into Vallaki.
 ### The Guards at the Gates
 The guards at the gates largely act as described in <span class="citation">Town Gates (p.
 95)</span>.
 One has a silvered spear, while the other has a quiver containing a dozen crossbow bolts, half of which are silvered.